In terra pax

 Premiere

-World premiere: Geneva, 7 May 1945 (broadcast), 31 May 1945 (publication): Mad.
+World première: Geneva, 7 May 1945 (broadcast), 31 May 1945 (publication): Mad.
 Dubois, Nelly Grétillat, Ernst Haefliger, Paul Sandoz, Fernando Corena; Ernest Ansermet, conductor

 Recordings (selective list)